Wujian-sinemedia/Lemons/util/doxygen/cmake_api.md

 ### Options for controlling the configuration of your build

-#### LEMONS_AAX_SDK_PATH
-If you are an Avid developer, you can set this variable to the absolute path of the AAX SDK root to enable using the AAX plugin format.
-If this is set, the Lemons CMake scripts will attempt to build the AAX SDK when you add the Lemons package -- note that this requires xcodebuild on Mac or msbuild on Windows.

-#### LEMONS_VST2_SDK_PATH
-If you have access to the VST2 SDK, you can define this variable to the absolute path of the VST2 SDK root to enable compiling VST2 plugins.

 #### LEMONS_ENABLE_INTEGRATIONS
 Set this to ON to enable all available integrations by default (ccache, clang-format, etc).
 Defaults to ON.